infiniflow/ragflow/api/python_api_reference.md

 #### ids: `list[str]`

 The IDs of the sessions to delete.
 Defaults to `None`.
-If not specified, all sessions associated with the current chat assistant will be deleted.
+If it is not specified, all sessions associated with the current chat assistant will be deleted.

 ### Returns